 Life without coffee was a bleak prospect

-After writing some letters bemoaning the fact I was without heat and light, I put my mind to making coffee.
+After writing letters bemoaning the fact I was without heat and light, I put my mind to making coffee.
 Coffee always cheers me up, and I needed a bit of cheering up.

 Overall, when my heat and lights were shut off, hot food wasn’t an immediate worry because Kitchen Angels delivered a hot meal each weekday afternoon, somewhat before dinner time.
 They had begun bringing me meals when I was very sick with tetanus.
 Although I wasn’t as sick anymore, they continued to bring me meals.
 That allowed me to focus on coffee as a priority, and beans for lunch.

 I hoped that my blue-glass container would help the sun heat water more than clear glass would.
 Maybe it did, but it didn’t heat it very much.
 My beans, also shown in the picture, are in a pot with a clear glass lid.
 They were tepid, also.
 There is no way they would have cooked from scratch.

 I began to wonder if a candle was the answer ~ And, what could I put over the candle to set a water container on?